 If the University knows or in the exercise of reasonable care should know about student-on-student sexual harassment, including sexual violence, that creates a hostile environment, Title IX law requires the University to take immediate and appropriate steps to investigate or otherwise determine what occurred (subject to confidentiality considerations).
 If an investigation reveals that sexual harassment, including sexual violence, created a hostile environment, the University must then take prompt and effective steps reasonably calculated to end the sexual harassment or sexual violence, prevent its recurrence and, as appropriate, remedy its effects on the victim and University community.

-Jill Thomas - Title IX Coordinator and Director of Equity Investigations
+Cathy Glaze - Interim Title IX Coordinator and Director of Equity Investigations

 What are the reporting obligations of residential staff (e.g., RA, CA, PHE, RCC, RF, CM) when they have notice and/or receive a report of a Title IX related incident?